What is Limited Self-Governance?

-Self-Governance is a limited set of health and safety powers that voters can authorize for their county commissions.
-In counties with Self-Governance, local leaders have the ability to respond to citizen concerns and abate certain identified nuisances in unincorporated areas.
+Limited Self-Governance is a restricted set of health and safety powers that voters can authorize for their county commissions.
+In counties with Limited Self-Governance, local leaders have the ability to respond to citizen concerns and abate certain identified nuisances in unincorporated areas.

 - It isn’t home rule